You are here

 The procedure to be admitted to practice Pro Hac Vice is found in bankruptcy court LBR 2090-1(b):

-1. The nonresident attorney designates a local attorney who IS ALREADY ADMITTED to practice in the Central District of California
+1. The nonresident attorney designates a local counsel who IS ALREADY ADMITTED to practice in the Central District of California.
+Any local counsel must also have a login and password to file documents electronically via CM/ECF and lodge orders electronically via LOU.

-2. The designated local attorney arranges to pay the pro hac vice fee to the District Court, and obtains a receipt.
+2. The designated local counsel arranges to pay the pro hac vice fee to the District Court and obtains a payment receipt.

-3. The designated local attorney files two documents: Application to Appear Pro Hac Vice (and attaches a copy of the receipt) and a Notice of Motion for Order Without a Hearing [per LBR 9013-1(q)(8)] -- see links below
+3. The designated local counsel files two documents: Application to Appear Pro Hac Vice (and attaches a copy of the payment receipt) and a Notice of Motion for Order Without a Hearing [per LBR 9013-1(q)(8)] -- see links below

-4. The designated local attorney lodges an order -- the court has a form order -- see link below.
+5. The designated local counsel lodges an order -- the court has a an updated LBR form order -- see link below.

 Exception for Attorneys for the United States or its Departments or Agencies: Please see District Court Local Civil Rule 83-2.1.4, which provides that attorneys who are employed by the United States or its departments or agencies are not required to request to be admitted to practice Pro Hac Vice.
 See link below to the District Court Local Civil Rules.